 You may use certain qualifiers to show how much work or effort you put into the research position you held at that time.
-It’s a simple tactic to remember when putting research on resume.
+It’s a simple tactic to remember when putting the research on a resume.

 Publications and Presentations

 Publications and presentations are evidence of your research work and experience.
-Even if you have limited publication and presentations to present to your prospective employers, you should include them.
+Even if you have limited publications and presentations to present to your prospective employers, you should include them.
 They will serve as a symbol to show your competence and capability.